wizards-of-lua/wizards-of-lua/docs/_modules/Events/register.md

 end
 ```
 #### Example
-Register for LEFT_CLICK and RIGHT_CLICK events and tell
+Registering for LEFT_CLICK and RIGHT_CLICK events and telling
 the world what happend:
 ```lua
 local queue = Events.register( "LEFT_CLICK", "RIGHT_CLICK")